 - Is the material research-based, accurate and up-to-date?

 - Will my presentation provide strategies or how-to’s for attendees to take and use at home?

 - Is the topic relevant and needed?

-- Am I using first-person language?
+- Am I using people-first language?

 - Will my presentation appeal to the audience?
 While there are some professionals, most of our attendees are parents, siblings, grandparents and other caregivers.